-We find that morning visits work best, from the Museum’s opening at 10.30am – 12.30pm followed by lunch, which can be facilitated at the museum if required.
+We find that morning visits work best, from the Museum’s opening at 10.30am – 12.30pm followed by lunch, which can be eaten at the museum by arrangement.
 However, if you would like to arrange a visit in the afternoon just let us know.

-We can cater for a maximum of 30 pupils plus staff, and all sessions are very interactive.
-We include food making and tasting in our sessions; all food is vegetarian, please let us know about any dietary requirements within your group before your visit.
+We can cater for a maximum of 30 pupils plus staff, and all sessions are very hands-on.

-Cost – £3 per pupil for schools within Lambeth Borough, £5 per pupil for all other school visits
+Cost – £3 per pupil for schools within Lambeth Borough, £5 per pupil for all non-Lambeth boroughs.

 Plant identification and classification, parts of the plant and their functions, understand where food comes from, find out and describe why plants need water, light and a suitable temperature to grow.

 Hands-on activities to identify, name and classify a vegetable family, identify which parts of a plant are edible, compare and identify seeds, use a microscope, sow seeds, draw objects in the collection.

 2. Water transport in plants (KS2)

 Pupils investigate the method of water uptake and transportation in plants.